MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ## Introduction

-In this tutorial we will show how to deploy an octopus that can utilize the power of EdgeAI technologies and run classification models to detect its surroundings!
-This example gives you an introduction to how to set up software, collect data, train your model, and deploy on the octopus platform.
-The classification model of flowers can be changes to any kind type of classification or object detection you want!
-Use the guide as an example to build you own octopus detection model.
+In this tutorial, we will show how to deploy an octopus that can utilize the power of EdgeAI technologies and run classification models to detect its surroundings!
+This example gives you an introduction to how to set up the software, collect data, train your model, and deploy on the Octopus platform.
+The classification model of flowers can be changed to any kind type of classification or object detection you want!
+Use the guide as an example to build your own octopus detection model.

 :::warning

-This guide assumes that you already have built an octopus with a nicla vision board fir image classification.
+This guide assumes that you already have built an octopus with a Nicla Vision board for image classification.

 :::